Over 30 patients under treatment at Kota hospital for black fungus | Health

 Most of the patients are from Kota and neighbouring districts of Rajasthan, while two are from Madhya Pradesh, a ward official said.

-Meanwhile, a 45-year-old coronavirus survivor who was suffering from black died while on way to a hospital in Kota from Jhalawar, his family said.
+Meanwhile, a 45-year-old coronavirus survivor who was suffering from black fungus died while on the way to a hospital in Kota from Jhalawar, his family said.

+Ramswroop Suman had tested coronavirus positive on April 24 and was discharged from a hospital after recovery on May 3, according to his brother Badrilal Suman.

+He suffered a paralytic attack on May 6 and underwent treatment for over a week at the MBS Hospital, where he did not get the required injection and was released on May 15 for better treatment somewhere else, Badrilal Suman said.

 ''It's 100 per cent mortality after black fungus reaches the brain,'' he said, adding that recovery was possible if diagnosed at earlier stage.
 PTI CORR HMB